 Shoeless Joe Jackson completes the stolen base cycle when he swipes home in the seventh inning of the Indians' 8-3 victory over New York at Cleveland's League Park.
 The 25 year-old outfielder had made his way around the bases by stealing second and third base before his thievery of the plate to complete the deed.

-In a 7-2 loss to the Chicago, Indian outfielder Tris Speaker hits his 700th career double.
-'Grey Eagle' will establish a major league mark for two-baggers, hitting 792 during his 22-year career.
+In a 7-2 loss to Chicago, Indian outfielder Tris Speaker hits his 700th career double.
+'Grey Eagle' will establish a major league mark for two-baggers, collecting 792 during his 22-year career.

 At League Park in Cleveland, Babe Ruth hits Willis Hudlin’s first delivery in the second inning over the right field fence to record his 500th career home run.
-The Bambino has more than twice the number of round-trippers than Phillies' Cy Williams, who is #2 on the all-time list with 237.
+The Bambino has more than twice the number of round-trippers than the Phillies' Cy Williams, who is #2 on the all-time list with 237.

 A quirk in the major league rules results in the first game of a doubleheader at Cleveland Stadium being suspended due to darkness, but allows the Tigers to beat the Indians in the nightcap, 3-2.
 The scoreless opener was stopped in the 14th inning because the ML edict states games started in daylight could not be completed under artificial lights, but the rule did not apply to the second game of the twin bill because it would be started after the sun went down.

 Sweeping a doubleheader, the Phillies end the Dodgers' 18-game winning streak, a major league record, in Philadelphia.
 The Dodgers hadn't lost in the City of Brotherly Love since May 5, 1945.

 WCBS-TV televises the first baseball game broadcast in color, a Braves' 8-1 victory over the hometown Dodgers in the first game of a twin bill at Ebbets Field.
 Brooklyn's announcers Red Barber and Connie Desmond provide the play-by-play commentary.